 When his body was later found, 98 dead enemy soldiers were piled in front of his position.
-Captain Salomon's extraordinary heroism and devotion to duty are in keeping with the highest traditions of military service and reflect great credit upon himself, his unit, and the United States Army.

-attack, and eventually made recommendations for the award of the Medal of Honor to a few of the soldiers killed.
+Captain Salomon's extraordinary heroism and devotion to duty are in keeping with the highest traditions of military service and reflect great credit upon himself, attack, and eventually made recommendations for the award of the Medal of Honor to a few of the soldiers killed.
 While two of his recommendations were accepted, Major General George Griner, the Commanding officer of the 27th Division, denied the one for Ben Salomon.
 His argument was that although Salomon richly deserved the honor it could not be granted to him since he was in the medical service, wore a Red Cross brassard upon his arm, and that under Geneva Convention rules, "no medical officer can bear arms against an enemy."